Nix-Security-WG/nix-security-tracker/README.md

-# NixOS Security Tracker
+# Nixpkgs Security Tracker

-The **NixOS Security Tracker** is a django based application for following vulnerabilities in NixOS packages, displaying their details.
+The **Nixpkgs Security Tracker** is a web service for managing information on vulnerabilities in software distributed through Nixpkgs.

 # Hacking

+The service is implemented in Python using [Django](https://www.djangoproject.com/).

 Start a development shell: